mamadapursabiya-ui/online_exam_monitoring_system/README.md

 2. Student attempts **MCQ-based exam (10 questions)**
 3. Any **cheating action is detected + penalty applied instantly**
 4. At the end — **Final Score + Eligibility + Cheating Report** shown

-## 📸 (Optional) Screenshots / Demo

-*Add screenshots here if needed*

-## 🔮 Future Enhancements

-* ✅ Store results in database (MongoDB / Firebase)
-* ✅ Instructor login panel
-* ✅ Live report submission to admin
-* ✅ Face Recognition for student identity verification

----

-## 👤 Author

-**Sabiya Mamadapur**
-GitHub: *add your username here*

-## 📜 License

-This project is open-source and available under the MIT License.

----

-If you like this project, **⭐ Star the repository** and feel free to contribute!